A closer look at the case of Aafia Siddiqui, jailed in Texas - NewsBreak

 A closer look at the case of Aafia Siddiqui, jailed in Texas

-WASHINGTON — (AP) — The man who authorities say held hostages inside a Texas synagogue on Saturday demanded the release of a Pakistani woman who is imprisoned nearby on charges of trying to kill American service members in Afghanistan.
+WASHINGTON (AP) — The man who authorities say was holding on Saturday demanded the release of a Pakistani woman who is imprisoned nearby on charges of trying to kill American service members in Afghanistan.

-The hostage incident ended Saturday night with the hostages safe and the man holding them dead, authorities said.

-The woman whose freedom was sought, Aafia Siddiqui, is serving an 86-year prison sentence after being convicted in Manhattan in 2010 on charges that she sought to shoot U.S. military officers while being detained in Afghanistan two years earlier.
+The woman, Aafia Siddiqui, is serving an 86-year prison sentence after being convicted in Manhattan in 2010 on charges that she sought to shoot U.S. military officers while being detained in Afghanistan two years earlier.

 For the Justice Department, which had accused Siddiqui of being an al-Qaida operative, it was a significant conviction in the fight against international extremism.
 But to her supporters, many of whom believed in her innocence, the case embodied what they saw as an overzealous post Sept.
 11-American judicial system.